 Security tips for your smart phone

-- Put a password on your phone; a PIN on your SIM card; and set your device to automatically lock after a few minutes of inactivity.
-Your PIN will then be required to unlock your phone.
+- Put a password on your device; a PIN on your SIM card; and set your device to automatically lock after a few minutes of inactivity.
+Your PIN will then be required to unlock your device.

-- Encrypt your data if your device allows this - encryption secures your data if your phone is lost or stolen.
+- Encrypt your data if your device allows this - encryption secures your data if your device is lost or stolen

-Following these simple steps will help protect your personal details and assist in keeping your Frequent Flyer account secure.
+Following these simple steps will help protect your personal details and assist in keeping your Frequent Flyer and Qantas Business Rewards account secure.

 For details on how we protect the privacy of your information see our privacy and security policy.